duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 ![instant answer example](https://raw.github.com/duckduckgo/duckduckgo-documentation/master/duckduckhack/assets/app_search_example.png)

-In this example, we show instant answers from Quixey any time someone searches for mobile apps.
-This happens based on our community recommendation of Quixey as the best available source.
+In the above example, Quixey was a source recommended by our community for searching mobile apps.
+Now, any time someone searches for apps on DuckDuckGo, we can show the Quixey results as an instant answer!

 ## Getting Involved